1.Vanguard S&P 500 Index ETF

 Pros:

-- Diversified global equity exposure
+- Diversified exposure to global equities

 - Strong historical performance